benshimonz/V1/README.md

 **Pattern matching** is the process of deciding whether a given (sub)graph is acceptable to a given pattern.

-**Pattern finding** is the process of finding the subgraphs of a given property graph, which match a given pattern.
-Any subgraph that matches the pattern is called **an assignment**.
+**Pattern finding** is the process of finding minimal subgraphs of a given property graph, which match a given pattern.
+Any minimal subgraph that matches the pattern is called **an assignment**. *Minimal* means that if a single entity or relationship is removed - it won't match the pattern anymore.

 A pattern can be viewed as a query that can be executed against a property graph.
 Similarly, pattern finding can be viewed as query answering.